-Wakulla and Leon Counties Partnerships and Regional Incentives
+Leon, Wakulla Partnerships and Regional Incentives

 Placed on List 1997

-Project Area (GIS acres) 8,045
+Project Area 8,045

-Acres Acquired (GIS) 4,137
+Acres Acquired 4,137

 at a Cost of \$7,372,678

-Acres Remaining (GIS) 3,908
+Acres Remaining 3,908

 South of Tallahassee, Wakulla Springs - one of the largest and deepest artesian springs in the world - is now protected by a state park, but the enormous caverns that feed the spring spread far to the north and west of the park.
 The Wakulla Springs Protection Zone will protect the spring by protecting land above the conduits that feed it, connect the state park with the Apalachicola National Forest, and provide public areas for camping, hiking, and hunting.
 East of Tallahassee the Upper Lake Lafayette Aquifer Protection addition to the Wakulla Springs Protection Zone will protect the sinkholes and seepages that also connect to Wakulla Springs and create a 373-acre passive recreation area.